kosarekn/HDS-Foundations_of_Data_Science/Week_4/Lecture_Notes/Lecture_4_Introduction_2_Bash_Scripting.md

 * Windows Folks

 Windows does not natively include a Unix-style shell, but you can use Windows Subsystem for Linux (WSL).
 WSL allows us to run a genuine Linux environment, including Bash and most command-line tools, directly on Windows 10 or 11.
-This menas that Windows users can run bash scripts, use Unix commands, and nstall Linus software alongside their Windows apps.
+This menas that Windows users can run bash scripts, use Unix commands, and install Linux software alongside their Windows apps.

 The Microsoft documentation you need to install this can be found (here)["https://learn.microsoft.com/en-us/windows/wsl/about"].
 This link provides step-by-step installation instructions and guidance on using your favorite Linux distributions (Ubuntum Debian, Kali, openSUSE, etc.) on Windows.